 With 30 years of experience and 13 existing locations Abo’s quality is well-known throughout the Colorado front range.
 We serve only hand tossed Neapolitan New York pizza.
 Abo’s uses the highest quality ingredients and makes fresh sauce and dough daily.
 Delivery, pick-up or drop by for a New York slice.

 Serving Abo's Pizza is a great change from a Pig Roast or Barbecue.
 Check us out for your next company party or social event.
 For most catered events, Abo's comes in under $10.00 per person including salad and drinks.
 Compare us to any other caterer and discover the Abo's difference.

-We make Abo's Pizza on the spot, this allows us to serve the freshest, hottest, quality pizza found anywhere.
+Get the freshest, hottest, quality pizza found anywhere for your next meeting or event.
 Pizzas are served buffet style with a variety of toppings, requests are taken so you can get any combo you want.
 Abo's also offers great Salads, a variety of Sodas and can setup a Lemonade or a drink station.

 The dough is made fresh daily and hand tossed according to the authentic Neapolitan New York pizza tradition.
 The crust is classically thin.
 Its texture is bumpy, bubbly, pliable and crimped yielding a great taste and firm fold over.
 The dough is flour dusted and baked in the Vermont Bakers Pride Ovens.

 The Abo’s Pizza Sauce is a proprietary blend fashioned after the legendary Rocky Graziano family sauce recipe.
 The sauce is herby, light, and sweet, but not too sweet with a hint of tartness.
 The sauce does not detract from the toppings.